xiaoyuze88/pagination/README.md

 ## USAGE

+#### First
-1. Since we depend on BootStrap3, you should include Jquery and Bootstrap first, then include `pagination-bootstrap3.js` in your HTML file.
+Since we depend on BootStrap3, you should include Jquery and Bootstrap first, then include `pagination-bootstrap3.js` in your HTML file.

+#### Then
-2. Use it like any other BootStrap pluggin:
+Use it like any other BootStrap pluggin:

-    // The `selector` is your pagination's container's CSS selector.
     $("selector").pagination(options);

 ## OPTIONS